ChalmersGU-AI-course/shrdlite-course-project/README.md

 ## Our implementation of A\* and its heuristic

 ## Strange or half-finished behaviour
 Our interpreter is stupid.
 It is a risk when we make permutations that we create to many before filtering depending on physical rules and their actual relation.
 This means that it would take to long to compute and we throw an error instead.
+This can be seen around line 264 in Interpreter.ts

 The program have mainly been tested using the HTML and console versions, ANSI is supported but it haven't been tested thoroughly.